-Guernsey's bus services are operated by CT Plus Guernsey Limited on behalf of the States of Guernsey Environment Department.
+- Guernsey's bus services are operated by CT Plus Guernsey Limited on behalf of the The Committee for the Environment & Infrastructure.
 The network of bus routes provides a high frequency of services to the Island's main shopping centres, beaches and visitor attractions, and our modern bus fleet offers a very comfortable and passenger friendly ride.

-For further details contact CT Plus Guernsey Limited on Tel: 700456 or the Environment Department on Tel: 202227.
+- For further details contact CT Plus Guernsey Limited on Tel: 700456 or Public Transport Section at Driver & Vehicle Licensing on Tel: 202227.

 Bus Stops and "Hail and Ride"

 - You can board the buses at any of the bus stops around the Island.
 These are either painted on the road or indicated by the bus stop signs on poles.
 As many bus stops are serviced by several bus routes, passengers are advised to wave down the correct bus when it approaches.

 - Please note that only the main bus stops are shown in the timetable.
 To work out times for other stops on route, take the time between the two nearest main stops.

 - Alternatively, you can 'hail' a bus and, provided it is safe, the driver will stop to pick you up (please note, hail and ride does not operate in the Town or Bridge area).